Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Methods

 measuring the fraction of local STFT power at or below a frequency cutoff $f_c$.
 When $f_c = 0$, $R_{\mathrm{LF}}$ reduces to the DC power fraction, which measures how much of the local signal energy is concentrated in the zero-frequency (mean-value) component.
 In helical segments, where $V_{\mathrm{re}}[n]$ is nearly constant, the DC component dominates and $R_{\mathrm{LF}}$ is large; in coil regions, where $V_{\mathrm{re}}[n]$ fluctuates rapidly, power is distributed across many frequency bins and $R_{\mathrm{LF}}$ is small.
-The optimal parameters were determined by grid search over $\sigma \in \{1.5, 2.0, 2.5, \ldots, 8.0\}$ and $f_c$ ranging from 0 (DC only) to the Nyquist frequency in 20 equally spaced steps, maximizing the helix-vs-rest ROC AUC on the main dataset.
-To quantify complementarity between these indicators, we formed $z$-score standardized linear combinations $S[n] = \alpha\,\tilde{X}_1 + (1{-}\alpha)\,\tilde{X}_2$, where $\tilde{X} = (X - \mu_X)/\sigma_X$ is the global $z$-score computed over all aligned residues in the main dataset.
-The $z$-score transformation ensures that both components contribute on a common scale regardless of their original units and dynamic ranges.
-The mixing weight $\alpha^{*}$ was determined by sweeping $\alpha \in [0,1]$ in steps of 0.01 and selecting the value maximizing AUC.
-Two composite scores were constructed: $S_{EH} = \alpha^{*}\tilde{E} + (1{-}\alpha^{*})\tilde{H}_{\mathrm{spec}}$ (combining the high-pass integrability residual with spectral entropy) and $S_{ER} = \alpha^{*}\tilde{E} + (1{-}\alpha^{*})\tilde{R}_{\mathrm{LF}}$ (combining $E[n]$ with the low-frequency energy ratio).
-Statistical significance of AUC improvements relative to $E[n]$ alone was assessed by the DeLong test \cite{delong1988comparing}, which provides a nonparametric comparison of two correlated ROC curves by estimating the variance of the AUC difference through placement values.
+The optimal parameters were determined by a systematic parameter sweep over $\sigma \in \{1.5, 2.0, 2.5, \ldots, 8.0\}$ and $f_c$ ranging from 0 (DC only) to the Nyquist frequency in 20 equally spaced steps, maximizing the structural-state separability (ROC AUC) on the main dataset.
+To quantify the complementarity between the local and macroscopic observables, we formed standardized linear combinations $S[n] = \alpha\,\tilde{X}_1 + (1{-}\alpha)\,\tilde{X}_2$, where $\tilde{X} = (X - \mu_X)/\sigma_X$ is the global $z$-score computed over all aligned residues in the main dataset.
+The standardization ensures that both components contribute on a common scale regardless of their original units and dynamic ranges.
+The relative weighting $\alpha^{*}$ was determined by sweeping $\alpha \in [0,1]$ in steps of 0.01 and selecting the value that maximizes phase-state separability (ROC AUC).
+Two multi-scale observables were constructed: $S_{EH} = \alpha^{*}\tilde{E} + (1{-}\alpha^{*})\tilde{H}_{\mathrm{spec}}$ (combining the local integrability residual with spectral entropy) and $S_{ER} = \alpha^{*}\tilde{E} + (1{-}\alpha^{*})\tilde{R}_{\mathrm{LF}}$ (combining $E[n]$ with the macroscopic energy ratio).
+Statistical significance of separability improvements relative to $E[n]$ alone was assessed by the DeLong test \cite{delong1988comparing}, which provides a nonparametric comparison of two correlated ROC curves by estimating the variance of the AUC difference through placement values.
+Because residue-level sample sizes exceed $10^5$, reported $p$-values reflect sample size rather than effect magnitude; practical significance is therefore interpreted through effect sizes (Cohen's $d$, rank-biserial correlation, and AUC differences with 95\% confidence intervals) rather than through $p$-value exponents.